impostorsguides/impostorsguides.github.io/rbenv/part-2/2-l-content.md

 [ -n "$RBENV_DEBUG" ] && set -x
 ```

-These are the standard shebang / usage comments / “exit upon first error” command / “verbose output if RBENV_DEBUG is set” command.
+These are the standard shebang / usage comments / "exit upon first error" command / "verbose output if RBENV_DEBUG is set" command.

 Next few lines of code: